5f0ne/hexlib/README.md

 # Usage

-- The class `HexTwin` is the hexadecimal representation of a file
+- The class `HexTwin` is a hexadecimal representation of a file
+  - `HexTwin` reads a file in 16 byte chunks
+  - Each of this chunks is saved as as tuple together with the following information:
+    - tuple[0] = Offset
+    - tuple[1] = A bytearray containing the 16 bytes
+    - tuple[2] = A boolean indicating if the bytes are all zero
+    - tuple[3] = A boolean indicating if the bytes are all non ASCII values
-- The class `Hexdump` format and prints:
+- The class `Hexdump` format and prints `HexTwin` instances
-  1. `HexTwin` instances
-  2. Lists of hex values
-     -  ["AA", "BB", "CC", "DD", "EE", "00"]

 # Example